According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 7 Science textbook.

 Fronts and Weather Conditions

-Weather is produced with the interaction of several factors that include:
+Weather is produced by the interaction of several factors that, include:

 - temperature or heat

 - humidity or amount of water vapour in the air